martin-ueding/thinkpad-scripts/README.rst

 ===================

 We document the usage and configuration of the programs in their manual pages.
-If you have the software installed, you can just use ``man think-rotate`` to read it.
+If you have the software installed, you can just use ``man <program-name>`` to read the man page corresponding to ``<program-name>``.

-In case that you want it read online, you can use the following links:
+In case that you want to read the manual pages online, you can use the following links:

 - `think-dock
   <https://github.com/martin-ueding/think-rotate/blob/master/doc/think-dock.1.rst>`_